vileppanen/bottomscore/README.md

 ### List

 Wrapper class to provide functional way of handling arrays.
-Borrowed some ideas of Streams in Java 8.
+Borrowed some ideas of Streams in Java.

 | Method                                  | Type        | Description                                                                                                                                                                                                                                  |
 | --------------------------------------- | ----------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |